EECA has updated its Publicly Available Specification (PAS) for electric vehicle (EV) chargers for residential use.

 EVs are typically sold with a portable charger intended for back-up use when needed, sort of like an emergency spare wheel.
 The safest and best way to charge your EV at home is using a wall-mounted charging unit that is connected into the electrical wiring of your home.
 Please refer to manufacturer instructions (for appropriate charging levels) and WorkSafe guidelines (for safety).

-This PAS will describe the types of EV chargers suitable for use in residential homes.
-It will provide an overview of things you need to know and questions to ask sellers of vehicles and chargers.
-It will also include a technical specification for energy efficient, safe, interoperable residential chargers that will perform well for many years.
+This PAS describes the types of EV chargers suitable for use in residential homes.
+It provides an overview of things you need to know and questions to ask sellers of vehicles and chargers.
+It also includes a technical specification for energy efficient, safe, and smart residential chargers that will perform well for many years.

 By building on existing progress in building a national EV charging network, we will help ensure residential charging stations are optimised for energy efficiency and capable of participating in a demand flexible electricity system.